MPC88/MC_SVSelectNearestSectorWith/README.md

 - Nearest ravager selects nearest sector with discovered and unkilled ravager.
 - Nearest station provides a new set of buttons to pick a faction and then selects nearest sector with discovered station of that faction.
 - Market search opens dialog to search for item types in all visited stations which have not been destroyed.
 Results can be sorted by price or distance from current location.

+After first run, a configuration file mc.starvalor.selectnearestsectorwith.cfg will be created in .\Star Valor\BepInEx\Config\.
+This file has only one setting to modify:
+Partial max %
+This sets the maximum % explored a sector can be to be considered "partially" explored.
+E.g. if set to 75, a sector 80% explored will be ignored.

 Language
 =====